GLP-1 Glossary

 References & sources

 All definitions in this glossary are grounded in the regulatory, clinical, and pharmacological sources listed below.
-Sources include the US Food and Drug Administration, the New England Journal of Medicine, the Centers for Medicare & Medicaid Services (NPPES Registry), the US Department of Health and Human Services, the Pharmacy Compounding Accreditation Board, and LegitScript.
+Sources include the US Food and Drug Administration (including its Pharmacy Compounding Advisory Committee meeting materials), the New England Journal of Medicine, the Centers for Medicare & Medicaid Services (NPPES Registry), the US Department of Health and Human Services, the Pharmacy Compounding Accreditation Board, LegitScript, and contemporaneous reporting from Reuters and the Regulatory Affairs Professionals Society (RAPS).

 - FDA — Approved Drug Products with Therapeutic Equivalence Evaluations (Orange Book)